CausticLang/CausticLexer/README.md

 then an [expression](#expression), and finally a `;`

 ### Identifier
-An identifier is a sequence of alphanumeric characters and underscores
+An identifier is a sequence of alphanumeric characters, underscores, and periods

+Note: `basic_compiler` will not accept identifiers with periods

 ## Expression
 Expressions consist of nodes, where a node can be as simple as a [string](#string) to as complex as a [group](#group)